Mr Nathan Reeves1, Professor Gary Rogers1

 Discussion: Griffith Health’s commitment to health professional student education and competencies in interprofessional collaboration is supported by the development of an accreditation system for health programs.
 Adopting a position that all health programs that lead to a qualification for practice as a health professional should obtain IPE accreditation will produce normative interprofessional literacy in graduates across the faculty.
 National uptake of IPE accreditation may elevate the importance of interprofessional competency standards within discipline-specific professional accreditation bodies.

-Nathan is a senior lecturer at School of Allied Health Sciences, Griffith University and is Exercise Physiology discipline lead for inter-professional and simulated learning.
+Nathan is a senior lecturer at School of Allied Health Sciences, Griffith University and is the program director for the Bachelor of Exercise Science, Bachelor of Exercise Science/Bachelor of Business, and Bachelor of Exercise Science/Bachelor of Psychological Sciences.
+He is the Exercise Physiology discipline lead for inter-professional and simulated learning.
 Nathan has extensive experience in developing and leading intra and inter professional simulated learning events across the allied health and medical disciplines.